 The following tables present the selected historical consolidated financial information of Civeo and combined financial information of the accommodations business.
 The term "accommodations business" refers to Oil States' historical accommodations segment reflected in its historical combined financial statements discussed herein and included in Item 8 of this report.
 The balance sheet data as of December 31, 2016 and 2015 and the statement of operations data for each of the years ended December 31, 2016, 2015 and 2014 are derived from our audited financial statements included in Item 8 of this report.
+The balance sheet data as of December 31, 2013 and 2012 are derived from our audited combined financial statements included in Item 8 of this report.
 The balance sheet data as of December 31, 2014, 2013 and 2012 and statement of operations data for the years ended December 31, 2013 and 2012 are derived from our audited combined financial statements not included in this annual report.